danielgtaylor/arista/README.md

 Don't forget to use sudo if necessary.
-This will install the arista python module to your python site-packages or dist-packages path, install the arista programs into sys.prefix/bin and install all data files into sys.prefix/share/arista.
+This will install the arista python module to your python site-packages or dist-packages path, install the arista programs into sys.prefix/bin, instal the nautilus extensions into sys.prefix/lib/nautilus/extensions-2.0/python and install all data files into sys.prefix/share/arista.

+You can also choose to install the Nautilus extension per-user by placing it into the user's home directory under ~/.nautilus/python-extensions.
+Note that you must restart Nautilus for such changes to take effect!

 Usage
 -----